camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

 ---
 id: irsa
-title: "IAM Roles for Service Accounts"
+title: "IAM roles for service accounts"
-description: "IAM Roles configuration"
+description: "Learn how to configure IAM roles for service accounts (IRSA) within AWS to authenticate workloads."
 ---

-IAM Roles for Service Accounts (IRSA) is a way within AWS to authenticate workloads in e.g. EKS (Kubernetes) to execute signed requests against AWS services.
+IAM roles for service accounts (IRSA) is a way within AWS to authenticate workloads in EKS (Kubernetes), for example, to execute signed requests against AWS services.
 This is a replacement for basic auth and is generally considered more secure.

 The following considers the managed services by AWS and provided examples are in Terraform syntax.

 ## Aurora Postgres

-When using the Terraform provider of [AWS](https://registry.terraform.io/providers/hashicorp/aws/latest) with the resource [aws_rds_cluster](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/rds_cluster) to create a new rds / aurora cluster, one has to supply the argument `iam_database_authentication_enabled = true` to enable the IAM roles functionality.
-Please see [AWS Documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/UsingWithRDS.IAMDBAuth.html) for availability and limitations.
+When using the Terraform provider of [AWS](https://registry.terraform.io/providers/hashicorp/aws/latest) with the resource [aws_rds_cluster](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/rds_cluster) to create a new rational database (RDS) or Aurora cluster, supply the argument `iam_database_authentication_enabled = true` to enable the IAM roles functionality.
+See the [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/UsingWithRDS.IAMDBAuth.html) for availability and limitations.

-An AWS policy, which later is assigned to a role, is required to allow assuming a database user within a managed database.
-See the [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.IAMPolicy.html) for the explanation of the policy.
+An AWS policy (later assigned to a role) is required to allow assuming a database user within a managed database.
+See the [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.IAMPolicy.html) for policy details.

-Create the policy via Terraform by using the [aws_iam_policy](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_policy).
+Create the policy via Terraform using the [aws_iam_policy](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_policy).

 ```json
 resource "aws_iam_policy" "rds_policy" {